Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/nar.md

 [Visit tutorial](tutorial_nar){: .btn .btn--warning .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-**Note:** Although we are using a particle-based model to mimic regulation, it is not replicating specific chemical reactions.
+**Note:** Although we are using a particle-based model to mimic regulation, it does not implement specific chemical reactions.
 In reality, gene regulation is a complicated chemical process that involves a great deal of molecular machinery.
 The purpose of the model is to strip away the irrelevant and retain the essence of what is being modeled.
 {: .notice--info}

 ## Ensuring a mathematically controlled comparison